A cat receiving treatment for diabetes.

 My Syringe Needle Accidentally Touched Something – What Do I Do?

-If you have drawn up your insulin in the syringe and it makes contact with your finger, table or anything else, the best and safest thing to do is to throw it away and start over.
+If you have drawn up your insulin in the syringe and it touches your finger, table, or anything else, the best and safest thing to do is to throw it away and start over.

-If you rolled the bottle and the contents were mixed properly before mixing up the insulin, it should be ok in the syringe for a few hours.
+If you rolled the bottle and the contents were mixed properly before mixing up the insulin, it should be OK in the syringe for a few hours.
 If your insulin is normally stored in the refrigerator, store the syringe in the refrigerator with the needle side tilted up.
-This prevents the needle form clogging.
+This prevents the needle from clogging.

 Should I Recap the Syringe?

 Recapping syringes is a big “no-no” in human medicine due to the risk of human HIV and hepatitis.
-These diseases are not a problem in cats but in general, re-capping syringes is not recommend to prevent you from sticking yourself.
-With that being said, veterinary professionals recap needles daily and routinely stick themselves without it being a big deal.
+These diseases are not a problem in cats but in general, re-capping syringes is not recommended to prevent you from sticking yourself.

-The safest approach may be to not re-cap your syringe and dispose of immediately in a sharps container.
+The safest approach may be to not re-cap your syringe and dispose of it immediately in a sharp's container.

-Some pet owners use a plastic milk jug, empty laundry detergent bottle or large soft drink bottle as their sharps container.
-When full, place the lid and tape.
+Some pet owners use a plastic milk jug, empty laundry detergent bottle, or large soft drink bottle as their sharp's container.
+When full, secure the lid and tape.
 This can then be placed in your regular trash.
-Most homes produce very little sharps and this container can then be disposed of in your regular trash (after it is sealed).
+Most homes produce very few sharps, and this container can then be disposed of in your regular trash (after it is sealed).
 Check the rules for your area.
-A website that can help in determining the regulations in your area: http://www.safeneedledisposal.org
+A website that can help in determining the regulations in your area is http://www.safeneedledisposal.org

 How Many Times Can I Use the Lancet?

 Lancets are made to be used one and thrown away.
 Ideally, use them once and toss.
-If you must reuse the lancet, it is recommended use them only twice.
+If you must reuse the lancet, it is recommended to use them only twice.
 The needle edge dulls quickly because they are only made to be used once.
-When they are dull, it is more uncomfortable for your cat that may make him resent the testing.
+When they are dull, it is more uncomfortable for your cat, which may make them resent the testing.

-On occasion, you may forget to give your cat’s insulin or are unable to get home.
+On occasion, you may forget to give your cat insulin or are unable to get home.

 If you are unable or forget to give your cat’s insulin at the regular time, these are the general recommendations:

-When Should Your Cat Be Rechecked at the Vet?
+When Should My Cat Be Rechecked at the Vet?

-You should call your veterinarian anytime you have questions or any time your cat has symptoms of a high or low blood sugar or approximately one week after any change in the insulin dose.
+You should call your veterinarian anytime you have questions, any time your cat has symptoms of high or low blood sugar, or approximately one week after any change in the insulin dose.

-If things are going well, generally after the first week of insulin administration a glucose curve should be performed.
-A glucose curve is a test where a blood sample is taken every 1 to 2 hours for approximately 12 hours to determine how high and how low the blood glucose gets.
+If things are going well, a glucose curve should be performed after the first week of insulin administration.
+A glucose curve is a test where a blood sample is taken every 1 to 2 hours for approximately 12 hours to determine how high or how low the blood glucose is.
 This can be completed in the veterinary hospital or at home.

 If your vet is doing the monitoring, go to: Preparing Your Cat For a Glucose Curve at the Vet Hospital.